skyscrpr/wp-plugin/readme.txt

 == Description ==

 Thin plugin automatically includes Skyscraper.io javascript into your blog with a minimal configuration.
+It also provides an easy way to embed Skyscraper media kit into your blog.

 == Installation ==